The cost of raising a child to 21 is estimated at over £200,000 – a wail-inducing sum. Yet there are loads of tips 'n' tricks to save.

 The MoneySaving gain from quitting isn't just about spending less in newsagents.
 Many financial products are much pricier for smokers.
 The health risks are huge, and if you've kids in tow the stakes are much greater.

-Free SIXth formers' uni fee myth-busting guide
+Free sixth formers' uni fee myth-busting guide

-To help, the free "you can afford to go to university" Sixth Formers' PDF guide is crammed with myth-busting info on what it'll really cost, plus Q&As to help decide.
+With scare stories about graduates stuck with £50,000 debt, many sixth formers would be forgiven for being terrified of starting university.
+The free "you can afford to go to university" Sixth Formers' PDF guide is crammed with myth-busting info on what it'll really cost, plus Q&As to help decide.

 Try multi-car quotes if you've two or more